 </ img>

-In addition to the aforementioned Glance software for working withAn infrared camera also has the Vantage application standard for all Lenovo laptops.
-The application displays the current state of the laptop (including antiviruses), there are driver updates, power settings, cooling systems and other useful things:
+In addition to the above-mentioned Glance software for working withThere is also an IR camera and the Vantage application, which is standard for all Lenovo laptops.
+The application displays the current state of the laptop (including antiviruses), driver updates, power settings, cooling system operation and other useful things:

 </ img>